Analysis of Internal Stresses in Frames Due to Settlement of Support

 EICδ11 = (5 × 5× 4) + (1/3 × 5 × 5 × 5 × 0.125) = 105.208

 δ21 = δ12 (Deformation at point 2 due to unit load at point 1 which is equal to deformation at point 1 due to unit load at point 2 based on Maxwell-Betti’s law).
-This is obtained by the bending moment diagram of case 1 combining with bending moment diagram of case 2.
+This is obtained by the bending moment diagram of case 1 combined with the bending moment diagram of case 2.
 This is shown below.

 EICδ21 = (1/2 × 5 × 4 × 4) = 40